Posted by Dave • October 20, 2020 (Last modified May 23, 2023) • 8 min read

 Modern performance management goes beyond the occasional performance review.
 Today’s organizations ensure managers and direct reports meet regularly to discuss priorities, challenges, and how the employee can improve their approach to work.
-Check-in meetings are usually conducted weekly but can occur every two weeks or monthly, depending on the role.
+An employee check-in is usually conducted weekly but can occur every two weeks or monthly, depending on the role.

 A check-in shouldn’t just be a quick recap of what the employee is working on.
 That isn’t a productive conversation since the manager assigned the employee’s tasks and is working closely with them every day.